chomp-it/Ikura/README.md

 # Ikura

 Ikura takes away all the ceremony from syntax highlighting.
 No need to setup an LSP or open up config files; just pop open Ikura and tell it what keywords to track and what conjunctions (we'll get into what those are later) to track.
-Then, you just insert a code example and select some colors and you have an example ready!
+Then, you just insert a code example, select some colors, and now you have an example ready!

 The main point of Ikura is to demonstrate your language designs.
 Later, I may add functionality for Ikura to output an actual syntax highlighter that can be used for VS Code, but for now it's only for demonstrations.
 The thought is that demonstrating language designs without syntax highlighting makes it harder for your audience to read/parse it, as well as making it look less professional.